ml-archive/blog/source/_posts/Android_WorkManager.md

 For each use case we will make a `Worker` class.
 To do that we need to make a class and extend `Worker` which requires us to implement a `doWork()` method with a return type of a `WorkerResult` that can either be `WorkerResult.SUCCESS` or `WorkerResult.FAILURE`

-#### 1) Here is the first Worker which compress our image into a smaller size and returns either WorkerResult.SUCCESS or WorkerResult.FAILURE.
+#### 1) Here is the first Worker which compress our image into a smaller size and returns either WorkerResult.SUCCESS or WorkerResult.FAILURE

 ```java
  class ImageCompressionTask extends Worker {